harvardnlp/cascaded-generation/README.md

     --max-len-a $MAX_LEN_A --max-len-b $MAX_LEN_B
 ```

 Note that using a model trained on a different dataset requires re-estimating `max-len-a` and `max-len-b`.
+Also, we provide another version of max-marginal computation using CUDA kernels based on [tvm](https://github.com/apache/incubator-tvm), which might be slightly faster depending on platform.
+To use it, install tvm first, then add `--usetvm` to the above command.

 ### Multi-GPU Generation: